Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Thank you, Chris McCandless.

-And then it says August with a question mark because he has no idea what month, date.
+and then it says August with a question mark

 Oh, right.

-He's sort of lost track of all sort of time.
+He sort of lost track of all sort of time.

-Not long after, another group, this time hunters, also arrived.
+Not long after, another group this time hunters also arrived.

 Wow.

-The couple explained what they'd come across, and one of the hunters went inside to investigate.
+and one of the hunters went inside to investigate.

-And there he found Chris McCandless's body tucked into his sleeping bag.
+his body tucked into his sleeping bag.

 Police were radioed and arrived the next day and his body was removed from the bus.

-An autopsy on Chris McCandless found no broken bones or internal injuries, but because his remains weighed a mere 67 pounds or 30 kilos.
+An autopsy on Chris McCanness found no broken bones or internal injuries,

-Oh, that's so little.
+oh, that's so little.

 Starvation was recorded as the cause of death.

-In discussing the story of Chris McCandless, some people find it kind of interesting that
+In discussing the story of Chris McCandless,

-he chose to sign off that SOS note with his real name, given that he'd been going by Alexander
+with his real name, given that he'd been going by Alexander Super Tramp for so long.

-But I kind of wonder if he did that in case he didn't live and then it would be easier
+But I kind of wonder if he did that in case he didn't live, and then it would be easier to identify who it was.

-Who he actually is, yeah.
+Who actually is, yeah.

-there's no record of Alexander Supertramp being anywhere or anybody,
+You know, if he writes Alexander Supertrap, there's no record of Alexander Supertrap being anywhere or anybody.

-so maybe, but I don't know.
+So maybe, I don't know.

 Yeah.